JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 let (f, s, th) = tuple in s;;
 ```

-###  OCaml Lecture III

-Subtle property of immutable declarations
+#### Consequences of immutable variable declarations on the top loop

  * All variable declarations in OCaml are **immutable** -- value will never change
- * helps in reasoning about programs, we know the variable's value is fixed
+ * Helps in reasoning about programs, we know the variable's value is fixed
+ * But can be confusing when shadowing (re-definition) happens

 ```ocaml
 (let y = 3 in